Dherse/codly/README.md

 > [!TIP]
 > You only need to do this once at the top of your document!

-Then you *can* to configure codly with your parameters:
+Then you *can* configure codly with your parameters:

 ```typ
 #codly(